fizyk/fizyk.github.io/posts/2014-07-03-mirakuru-your-tests-little-helper.rst

         # start and wait for it to run
         executor.start()
         # should be running!
-        conn = HTTPConnection("localhost", 8000)
+        conn = HTTPConnection("localhost", 6543)
         conn.request('GET', '/')
         assert conn.getresponse().status is OK
         executor.stop()

 What we did here:

 #.
 We told executor how to start our webapp, and what http address it'll be using to receive requests.
 #.
-Then we started the executor.
+Then we start the executor.
-##.
+    #.
 Executor first started the process
-##.
+    #.
 Then, determined, if executor is accepting requests on hostname and port extracted from url.
-##.
+    #.
 Once the process accepts connections, executors tries to make a successful HEAD request on url.
-##.
-And only after the HEAD request is sucessful, tests continue, and we can interact with running application underneath.
+    #.
+And only after the HEAD request is successful, tests continue, and we can interact with running application underneath.

 Timeout `mirakuru` uses, is configurable, so executor might wait 20 seconds, 2 minutes, or indefinitely.
 And same goes for stopping process.